How to write and style content for Acas.

 We use 'employees' colloquially when rights apply to anyone with employee or worker employment status.

 If you need to refer to a specific employment status, use the phrase 'legally classed as an employee' or 'legally classed as a worker'.
-Link to our page on types of employment status.
+Link to the relevant chapter in our employment status advice.

 For example, 'This does not apply if you are legally classed as a worker.'